pmanko/WHO-SMART-Guidelines/Terminology-Management-with-OCL/DAK-Authoring-Guide.md

 # Major TBDs, Gaps, and/or Assumptions

+* **Concept Properties:** In the absense of CodeSystem property support, all concept properties outside of OCL's data model will be stored as Extra attributes, including but not limited to the following properties: "Activity ID and name", "Quantity subtype", "Calculation", "Validation condition", "Optionality", "Explain conditionality", "Functional grouping of data elements", "Linkages to decision-support tables", "Linkages to scheduling logic tables", "Linkages to aggregate indicators", "Annotations", "Intended FHIR Resource for profile" (if available)
+* **Map Types:** What are the preferred map types for the following scenarios?
+(Common OCL map types that work with OpenMRS include SAME-AS, Narrower-Than, Broader-Than, Q-AND-A, Concept-Set)
+  * Adding an Input Option to a coded Data Element
+  * Organizing concepts into a set or list
+  * Mapping two concepts with the same meaning
+  * Mapping a concept as inexactly mapped to another concept (e.g. narrower-than or broader-than)
+  * Discussion outcome 16Sep2024: Jon and Joe to brainstorm a model for better displaying collection members instead of Associations

+## Completed Discussions

+* **Packaging:** In the absence of packaging features for specific DAKs, there may need to be a way to group or retrieve OCL content that denotes what DAK(s) it should be packaged with.
+Example: Use the Purpose FHIR attribute of the CodeSystem, ValueSet, and ConceptMap resources

+  * In the absence of downloading the appropriate FHIR resources, a script may be required that saves the individual FHIR resources from the WHO organization as files, which can be used for FHIR IG generation.
+Example tool: [https://github.com/jamlung-ri/WHO-SMART-Guidelines/tree/main/FHIR%20Bundle%20Parser](https://github.com/jamlung-ri/WHO-SMART-Guidelines/tree/main/FHIR%20Bundle%20Parser)
+* **Source Visibility:** In the absence of features for advanced roles and permissions, the only security feature is to use Private repositories.
+WHO should have a stance on whether or not their in-draft DAK content should be visible outside of the members of OCL's WHO organization.
+This affects whether OCL repos are developed in Private or in Public (View Only) mode.

+  * Discussion outcome: Read-only mode is adequate, Private mode is not necessary
 * **ID Generation:** In the absence of DAK-specific ID generation, IDs will need to be assigned manually OR they will need to use a simple numeric ID that can be auto-generated.

   * Note that OCL won't be able to do the thing where it distributes it out by Activity.
 That could be a post-authoring step, maybe?
 Might be the first step towards making a DAK source "official"?
   * Discussed on 26 Aug 2024: For getting this started, let's use OCL's auto-id generation for concepts.
 DAK-specific ID generation can hold off for now.
 * **Canonical URL Assignment:** Canonical URLs can be whatever URL we want them to be, so an official method should be decided and listed in the SOP.

   * **Consider using a particular anchor for canonical URL generation, with some logic for suffix creation**
   * **The URL should be tied to the entity that governs it, likely via that anchor.**
   * **Protect against url abuse**
   * **To do: Chat about this with Jose**
-* **Concept Properties:** In the absense of CodeSystem property support, all concept properties outside of OCL's data model will be stored as Extra attributes, including but not limited to the following properties: "Activity ID and name", "Quantity subtype", "Calculation", "Validation condition", "Optionality", "Explain conditionality", "Functional grouping of data elements", "Linkages to decision-support tables", "Linkages to scheduling logic tables", "Linkages to aggregate indicators", "Annotations", "Intended FHIR Resource for profile" (if available)
-* **Packaging:** In the absence of packaging features for specific DAKs, there may need to be a way to group or retrieve OCL content that denotes what DAK(s) it should be packaged with.
-Example: Use the Purpose FHIR attribute of the CodeSystem, ValueSet, and ConceptMap resources
-  * In the absence of downloading the appropriate FHIR resources, a script may be required that saves the individual FHIR resources from the WHO organization as files, which can be used for FHIR IG generation.
-* **Source Visibility:** In the absence of features for advanced roles and permissions, the only security feature is to use Private repositories.
-WHO should have a stance on whether or not their in-draft DAK content should be visible outside of the members of OCL's WHO organization.
-This affects whether OCL repos are developed in Private or in Public (View Only) mode.
-  * Suggestion: Develop in Private mode until there is need for broader feedback, then publish in View Only mode using a Draft (e.g. 0.1.0) version.
-* **Map Types:** What are the preferred map types for the following scenarios?
-(Common OCL map types that work with OpenMRS include SAME-AS, Narrower-Than, Broader-Than, Q-AND-A, Concept-Set)
-  * Adding an Input Option to a coded Data Element
-  * Organizing concepts into a set or list
-  * Mapping two concepts with the same meaning
-  * Mapping a concept as inexactly mapped to another concept (e.g. narrower-than or broader-than)

 1. Short-term Approach: Each DAK plus the Core dictionary exist as separate dictionaries, putting a layer of separation between concepts from different DAKs.
    1. Example: If a concept starts in Immz, it can also go to the Core dictionary with a mapping between the Immz and Core concepts.